djaiello/NYPD_Arrests_Final_Project/README.md

 # Recommendations for Future Analysis:

  • Would be nice to do a different model predicting the type of crimes in NYC.
+However due to time, it would have been more complicated to enconde the types of crimes.
+In the corent model I only have 5 different features to encode, the crimes section has hundreds of different crimes.

 # Time Constraints: